BonneGueule x Maharishi: our olive “Custom pant”

 camo pop art andy warhol

-Did you know that Andy Warhol put his pop-art stamp on camo?
+Did you know that Andy Warhol put his pop-art touch on camo?

 Maharishi also has a strong relationship with music.
-They have helped or collaborated quite a bit with hip-hop artists ( Lupe Fiasco , The Scratch Perverts), grime ( Vegyn ) or electro music ( XL Records , etc.).
-Many junglists (DJs / drum & bass producers) wore Maharishi during the 90's / 00's.
+They have helped or collaborated with hip-hop artists ( Lupe Fiasco , The Scratch Perverts), grime ( Vegyn ) or electro music ( XL Records …).
+Many junglists (DJs / drum & bass producers) carried Maharishi during the 90's / 00's.

 Maharishi x Lupe Fiasco

-Collaboration Maharishi x Lupe Fiasco, on the occasion of the release of the latter's album "The Cool".
+Maharishi x Lupe Fiasco collaboration, on the occasion of the release of the latter's album "The Cool".

-Let's also talk about the question of designer toys, which introduced them to fans of the brand, and the opposite: the brand to fans of toys/artists.
-Whether with Michael Lau in Hong Kong, Futura 2000 with its pointmen or for "beautiful losers" skateboard fans.
+Let's also talk about the question of designer toys, which made them known to fans of the brand, and the opposite: the brand to fans of toys / artists.
+Whether it's with Michael Lau in Hong Kong, Futura 2000 with its pointmen or for the "beautiful losers" skateboard fans.

 Michael Lau x Maharishi